-Mycobacterial culture is a test to look for the bacteria that cause tuberculosis and similar infections.
+Mycobacterial culture is a test to look for the bacteria that cause tuberculosis and other infections caused by similar bacteria.

 Culture - mycobacterial

 How the Test is Performed

 A sample of body fluid or tissue is needed.
 This sample may be taken from the lungs, liver, or bone marrow.

 Most often, a sputum sample will be taken.
 To obtain a sample, you will be asked to cough deeply and spit out the material that comes up from your lungs.

 The sample is sent to a laboratory.
 There it is placed in a special dish (culture).
 It is then watched for up to 6 weeks to see if the bacteria grow.

 Preparation depends on how the test is done.
 Follow your health care provider's instructions.